FIRST-YEAR ENGINEERING PROGRAM

-As a Villanova College of Engineering freshman, you will begin your fall semester with a common course schedule that will include:
+As a Villanova College of Engineering first-year student, you will begin your fall semester with a common course schedule that will include:

 ACS 1000 - Ancients* or ACS 1001 - Moderns*